briandill2/Strain_diversification/README.md

 2) Open `MAG_instrain_analysis.Rmd` in RStudio (or another interactive IDE).
 3) Run all code chunks in order.

 Expected outputs are described in the R script.
-The expected runtime for the demo on a standard desktop computer is < 4 hours.
+The expected runtime for all analyses on a standard desktop computer is < 4 hours.

 The following R libraries are required:
 geosphere